-Payments may be dropped in the drop boxes outside the Office of Budget & Finance (address above) or in the lobby of the Kent Police Department, 319 S. Water St., Kent, Ohio 44240.
+After hours, payments may be dropped in the drop box located outside the Office of Budget & Finance at the address above.

 Payment may be made online with a credit or debit card.
 Click here to Pay a Parking Ticket